Plan Your Visit

 Hilo Coffee Mill– Sample Hawaiian coffees and watch the coffee roasting process.
 Open Tuesday to Saturday from 8 a.m. to 4:30 p.m.
 Tours are available at 8 a.m., 10 a.m. and 12 p.m.

-Lyman Museum and Mission House– The Lyman Mission House, built in the late 1830s, is now the oldest standing wood structure on the island.
+Lyman Museum and Mission House– Hale ‘Ohu shares a special connection with the Lyman Museum and Mission House.
+The descendants of Sarah and David Lyman built Hale 'Ohu in 1886 as their summer residence.
+The Lyman Mission House, built in the late 1830s, is now the oldest standing wood structure on the island.
 Visit the Mission House and adjacent museum to learn about life on the island in the 1800s.
 Tours of the Mission House are at 11 a.m. and 2 p.m. and require advance reservations.
 The museum is open Monday to Saturday from 10 a.m. to 4:30 p.m.
-Sarah and David Lyman built Hale 'Ohu in 1886.

-Pacific Tsunami Museum – Hear first-hand stories and view exhibits detailing the history of tsunamis that have devastated Hilo as well as other parts of the world.
+Pacific Tsunami Museum – This fascinating museum details past tsunamis that have devastated Hilo and the island, and educates people about these destructive waves.
+Hear first-hand stories and view exhibits detailing the history of tsunamis.
 Open Tuesday to Saturday from 10 a.m. to 4 p.m.

 Ken's House of Pancakes – A Hilo institution for local favorites like loco moco or saimin.
 They also have all your favorite American diner fare too.

-Moonstruck Patisserie – Stop in for incredible pastries, quiches and cakes.
+Moonstruck Patisserie – Tucked away on a small side street near Hilo's bayfront, stop in for incredible pastries, quiches and cakes.
 Open Wednesdays to Saturday.